 Mexico and you are interested in doing business within New Mexico,

 then you must register your business with the Secretary of State.
-This

-important rules to set your business in New Mexico.
+most important rules to set your business in New Mexico.

 So you know, it is often simpler to form a new LLC in New Mexico than to register a foreign one.
 Do note, if you want an anonymous LLC, then you must form a new LLC rather than register an out of state entity.
 Learn more about our New Mexico registered agent service here.